Skip to main content

 Decide on light placement

 Be completely certain when it comes to placing your recessed lights — you won’t be able to easily move them once installed.
-We recommend drawing a lighting plan to set yourself up for success.
+We recommend drawing a lighting plan for the space to set yourself up for success.

 In your plan, include: